MohamadAlissa/MohamadAlissa.github.io/index.md

 excerpt: "About Me..."
 ---
 <p align="center">
-Senior Data scientist who teaches machines for a living.
+Senior data scientist who teaches machines for a living.
 I am passionate about implementing creative solutions for never-before-solved/seen problems.
 I love to automate & optimise processes and work with non-traditional ideas.
 </p>

 ## Current Interests: